Love shark diving? Dive South Africa's Western Cape

 Cow sharks are naturally curious and come close to divers, making them fantastic to dive with.
-You can go cow shark diving at two locations in the Western Cape: Miller’s Point and Seal Island.
+You can go in search of cow sharks at two locations in the Western Cape: Miller’s Point and Seal Island.
 Both of which offer very different cow shark diving experiences.

-Miller’s Point near Simon’s Town is a shallow shore diving site, where you can walk from the water’s edge into sun-dappled kelp forests, kneel on the sand and simply wait for the cow sharks to visit you.
-The sharks appear without warning, cruising by at close range, and disappear into the thick kelp once again.
-The kelp forests also host diverse smaller marine life, including numerous fish, nudibranchs and shark species only found in South Africa.
+If you do encounter a cow shark, they tend to cruise by at close range and disappear into the thick kelp once again.
+The kelp forests also host diverse smaller marine life, including numerous fish, and shark species only found in South Africa.

 Great white sharks are loved by divers around the world and understandably so.
 Nothing compares to coming eye-to-eye with these magnificent animals.

 Whilst great white sharks have become rare in South African waters, Gansbaai still offers the best chance to see these iconic sharks in South Africa.

 This small fishing town in the Western Cape is a popular tourist destination known for great white shark cage diving and its excellent whale watching opportunities

 You do not need any dive experience to go cage diving at Gansbaai, as the dives are conducted at the surface with a snorkel or scuba equipment.
 Put your wetsuit on, hop in the cage and enjoy!